Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Analysis

-ASASSN-19dj is only the second TDE for which a power-law could be fit to the early-time light curve.
-This best-fit power-law index of $\alpha = 1.90^{+0.42}_{-0.36}$ is consistent with the fireball model used for the early-time evolution of SNe \citep[e.g.,][]{riess99, nugent11}.
-ASASSN-19bt, the TDE with the best early-time data, and the only other TDE for which this has been done, also has a rise consistent with this model \citep{holoien19c}.
+ASASSN-19dj is only the third TDE for which a power-law could be fit to the early-time light curve.
+This best-fit power-law index of $\alpha = 1.90^{+0.42}_{-0.36}$ is consistent with the fireball model used for the early-time evolution of SNe \citep[e.g.][]{riess99, nugent11}.
+ASASSN-19bt, the TDE with the best early-time data also has a rise consistent with this model \citep{holoien19c}.
 Unlike the model invoked for SNe, where the ejecta initially expands at a constant velocity and temperature, the early stages of a TDE are more complex, so it is somewhat odd that these two objects have shown such a rise.
 Further analysis of more early-time TDE light curves will help us better understand their rise slopes.
-Finally, we note that the ASAS-SN $g$-band light curve follows a $t^2$ power-law rise for approximately 16 days, similar to ASASSN-19bt \citep{holoien19c}.
+Additionally, the rise slope of the early-time bolometric light curve of ZTF19abzrhgq/AT2019qiz was found to be similar to ASASSN-19dj and ASASSN-19bt \citep{nicholl20}.
+It has been suggested that a $t^2$ rise may be the result of an outflow \citep[e.g.][]{nicholl20}.
+The existence of blue-shifted emission lines early in the evolution of ASASSN-19dj may support this possibility.
+Finally, the ASAS-SN $g$-band light curve follows a $t^2$ power-law rise for approximately 16 days, similar to ASASSN-19bt \citep{holoien19c}.

+From Figure \ref{fig:rise}, we see that the light curve rises from the time of first light to the peak UV/optical bolometric luminosity in 26 days, shorter than the rise to peak time measured for ASASSN-19bt \citep{holoien19c} and the limits on rise times for PS18kh \citep{holoien19b}, and ASASSN-18pg \citep{holoien20}.
+Assuming that the early-time X-rays are due to accretion and are evidence of prompt circularisation (see Section \ref{sec:xray}), this more rapid rise may indicate a more efficient circularisation of material for ASASSN-19dj than other TDEs.
+From the fitted time of first light, we find that ASAS-SN discovered this transient within about two weeks of the beginning of the flare.

 We used the Modular Open-Source Fitter for Transients \citep[\texttt{MOSFiT};][]{guillochon17b, mockler19} to fit the host-subtracted light curves of ASASSN-19dj to estimate physical parameters of the star, SMBH, and the encounter. \texttt{MOSFiT} uses models containing several physical parameters to generate bolometric light curves of a transient, generates single-filter light curves from the bolometric light curves, and fits these to the observed multi-band data.
 It then finds the combination of parameters yielding the highest likelihood match for a given model using one of various sampling methods.
 We ran the \texttt{MOSFiT} TDE model in nested sampling mode when fitting our data, as we have a large number of observations in several photometric filters.